RobRendell/gTove/README.md

 * Adjust the Google console profile to allow https access to gTove, and change the default URL to use it.
 * Add icon image to manifest.json.
 * Make client keep comparing the saved Drive data with received actions until it can verify it's in sync.
+* Prevent a non-GM user from selecting a map/mini which is already being updated by someone else.
+* Show a highlight on minis/maps currently selected by someone else.

 ## Plans/TODO

 * GM client doesn't send GM actions... not even to other GM sessions.
 Really need to do this now validation and scenario saving is driven by the peer-to-peer middleware sending out actions.
 At the moment the public and private files have the same lastActionId, but if we save off a GM-only action we need to not update the public lastActionId.
+* Snap to grid jumps large minis annoyingly, doesn't appear to respect the click offset from the mini's origin.
 * When the GM disconnects, ensure the last changes to the tabletop are saved - either show a warning, or delay the unload until a final flush has completed, or something.
 Could also show a busy spinner in general when changes are pending to be saved.
+* Highlight on minis at scale < 1 is barely visible.
 * When offline, creating a tabletop never progresses from progress bar to cloud.
 * Menu item to copy URL to clipboard, for users using the app fullscreen.
 * Need to unmount old PeerNode when the page reloads.